 The course requirements must be complete by February 1st of the student's graduating year.

 Do I need to submit a report?

 Yes.
-The Practicum supervisor prepares and submits their supervisor’s report to the MLIS Program Coordinator via email by the required date (see below).
+The Practicum supervisor prepares and submits their supervisor’s report to the MI Program Coordinator via email by the required date (see below).
 Visit the Supervisor Report page for additional details.

 How to prepare and submit your supervisor’s report:

 - Download the Supervisor's Report Form [DOC - 64 KB]

 - Check the submission date (see table below)